Ōnoshimo Station

-Ōnoshimo Station (大野下駅, Ōnoshimo-eki) is a railway station on the Kagoshima Main Line, operated by JR Kyushu in Tamana, Kumamoto Prefecture, Japan.
+Ōnoshimo Station (大野下駅, Ōnoshimo-eki) is a railway station located in the city of Tamana, Kumamoto Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Kagoshima Main Line and is located 164.1 km from the starting point of the line at Mojikō.
 Local and rapid services on the line stop at the station.

 Layout

 The station consists of two side platforms serving two tracks.
 The station building is a modern concrete structure which houses a ticket window and a waiting room.
 There is also an exhibition area featuring artefacts, pictures and part of the roof of the old station building.
 The roof exhibit has bullet marks caused by a strafing run against the station by a U.S. Lockheed P-38 Lightning fighter during the Second World War.
 Access to the opposite side platform is by means of a footbridge.
 The station is not staffed by JR but some types of tickets are available from a kan'i itaku agent who staffs the ticket window.